In Tablo firmware update 2.2.20 we decoupled the settings for Recording Quality and Live TV Quality.

 - Higher Bit Rate = Nicer Picture, But More Data

 Higher bit rate settings can provide a crisper overall picture because the video contains more data.
-These ‘thicker’ streams can result in buffering on older and slower home networks and will take up more storage space on your local USB hard drive or cloud DVR storage.
+These ‘thicker’ streams can result in buffering on older and slower home networks and will take up more storage space on your local USB hard drive or internal DVR storage.

 - Recommended Settings